dayer4b/anselmh.github.com/_posts/2014-03-11-drop-shadows-for-two-coherent-elements-preserving-intersection-in-css.md

 Feel free to use it on your page, fork it or leave a comment on the pen.

 As a variant you could also use pseudo-elements to add the box shadows on the left / right side.
 Also, the code for positioning the coherent boxes is only for demo—not necessarily the best for your use-case.

+## Variant for a flexible handler

+If you don’t know the exact width of the toggle button you can achieve the centering of it in a different way.
+Please note that this won’t work in older browsers like IE8:

+Instead of setting a margin on the element, put a CSS transform on it (and don’t forget to add applying prefixes).

+	.block_toggle {
+	  transform: translate(-50%, 0);
+	}